 In the section below we look at What is a Car Polish?
-However once you finish reading this article you might like to note to come back to a couple of related articles I have written about waxes and polishes specifically suited to different paints:
+At the end of this this article there are also links to a couple of related articles I have written about waxes and polishes specifically suited to different paints.

 What is a Car Polish?

 In contrast to a wax a car polish is a product that uses an abrasive action to remove very fine layers of the top coat protection to flatten out the surface to ensure and equal reflection of the light and thus a highly polished look.
 Such products come in varying degrees of abrasiveness from medium to ultra fine.